-$0.10 Earnings Per Share Expected for Salarius Pharmaceuticals, Inc. (NASDAQ:SLRX) This Quarter

-Brokerages expect Salarius Pharmaceuticals, Inc. (NASDAQ:SLRX) to report ($0.10) earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
-Zero analysts have provided estimates for Salarius Pharmaceuticals’ earnings.
-The lowest EPS estimate is ($0.10) and the highest is ($0.09).
-Salarius Pharmaceuticals also posted earnings of ($0.10) per share during the same quarter last year.
-The firm is scheduled to report its next earnings report on Thursday, March 17th.
+Wall Street analysts predict that Salarius Pharmaceuticals, Inc. (NASDAQ:SLRX) will announce ($0.10) earnings per share (EPS) for the current quarter, according to Zacks.
+Zero analysts have provided estimates for Salarius Pharmaceuticals’ earnings, with estimates ranging from ($0.10) to ($0.09).
+Salarius Pharmaceuticals also reported earnings of ($0.10) per share in the same quarter last year.
+The business is expected to issue its next quarterly earnings report on Thursday, March 17th.

-On average, analysts expect that Salarius Pharmaceuticals will report full-year earnings of ($0.31) per share for the current fiscal year, with EPS estimates ranging from ($0.32) to ($0.30).
-For the next year, analysts anticipate that the company will report earnings of ($0.35) per share, with EPS estimates ranging from ($0.41) to ($0.31).
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research analysts that follow Salarius Pharmaceuticals.
+On average, analysts expect that Salarius Pharmaceuticals will report full year earnings of ($0.31) per share for the current financial year, with EPS estimates ranging from ($0.32) to ($0.30).
+For the next financial year, analysts expect that the business will report earnings of ($0.35) per share, with EPS estimates ranging from ($0.41) to ($0.31).
+Zacks’ earnings per share calculations are an average based on a survey of sell-side research analysts that follow Salarius Pharmaceuticals.

 About Salarius Pharmaceuticals